tucson-elixir/twitter_circuit_breaker/README.md

-# twitter_circuit_breaker
+# Twitter Circuit Breaker
+## Description
-A simple Umbrella application to show the circuit breaker pattern in Elixir
+This is a simple application to show the circuit breaker pattern in a Phoenix/Elixir.